amplitude/amplitude-docs/content/collections/get-started/en/analyze-a-b-test-results.md

 User Property Value: `variation_a`

 **Pros:** Can easily select experiments to segment by from the user segmentation tab.
-**Cons:** Can result in an overwhelming list of user properties, depending on the number of experiments currently running.
+**Cons:** Can result in an overwhelming list of user properties, depending on the number of active experiments.

 ### Use one user property **for all** experiments.